andmade/e28/p1/README.md

 - Sources for images that you did not create
 - Outside resources such as CSS frameworks, Google fonts, etc.
 - Anything else (if in doubt, cite!)

-## Notes for instructor

-_any notes for me to refer to while grading; if none, omit this section_